tsoernes/zed/crates/assistant_tools/src/context_management/memory_tool/description.md

 ### Store

 Archive a contiguous range of messages, replacing them with a compact placeholder.
+The placeholder includes precise token and character counts captured at the time of storage.

 **Required Parameters:**
 - `operation`: "store"